Panolof/llm-pipeline-fine-tuning-airflow/README.md

 3. **Evaluates the Model**: Assesses performance using metrics like accuracy and F1-score.
 4. **Saves the Model**: Stores the fine-tuned model locally or on cloud storage.
 5. **Performs Inference**: Uses the fine-tuned model to predict emotions on new text data.
+6. **Versions Data with DVC**: Automatically versions processed data using Data Version Control (DVC).
-6. **Notifies Upon Completion**: Sends an email or Slack notification when the pipeline finishes.
+7. **Notifies Upon Completion**: Sends an email or Slack notification when the pipeline finishes.

-By integrating these steps into an Airflow DAG, we demonstrate how to manage complex workflows, ensure data consistency, and automate machine learning tasks in a production-like environment.
+By integrating these steps into an Airflow DAG, we demonstrate how to manage complex workflows, ensure data consistency, automate machine learning tasks, and maintain data versioning in a production-like environment.

 ---